fjulian79/wd-broker/README.md

   - Check if any registered or announced client has timed out.
   - Feed the watchdog if it is time to do so.
   - Repeat until the process is killed or a client timeout occurs.
-- If a client timeout occurs (registered or announced client), enter an infinite loop (`while(1)`) and wait for the system reset.
+- If a client timeout occurs (registered or announced client), enter an infinite loop and wait for the system reset.
-- If no client timeout occurs, attempt to stop the watchdog (if supported by the system).
+- If no client timeout occurs, attempt to stop the watchdog (Best effort, depends on the Linux Kernel support).
 - Close the socket and exit.

-Currently, the main loop uses a one-second timeout for `select()`.
+Currently, the main loop uses a hardcoded one-second timeout for `select()`.
+This is the interval in which clients are checked for timeouts.
 This may be reworked in the future to provide users with more control over the interval.
 However, from my perspective, heartbeating and watchdog feeding should occur at reasonable intervals (e.g., seconds) rather than in milliseconds.

-## wd-ctrl: Minimal Command-Line Tool
+## wd-ctrl

 The `wd-ctrl` tool is a helper utility provided with this project to simplify manual interaction with the broker: